evilchili/dnd-music-console/README.md

 # Croaker

-A shoutcast audio playlist designed for serving D&amp;D session music.
+A shoutcast audio player designed for serving D&amp;D session music.

 ## What?
 Why?